 So the user may read the page, but some graphical components are probably not ready yet.

-There should be “loading” indication in proper places, not-working buttons disabled, to clearly show the user what’s ready and what’s not.
+There should be “loading” indications in the proper places, and disabled buttons should show as such, so the user can clearly see what’s ready and what’s not.

 defer is used for scripts that need the whole DOM and/or their relative execution order is important.
 And